sklitko/kawakawa/src/pages/en/index.md

 supports: Support
 firstscreen:
   header: KAWA
-  hiddentext: If anything somehow is related with coffee - kawa will take care of it.
+  hiddentext: If anything somehow is related with coffee – kawa will take care of it.
   subheader: Buy coffee with pleasure!
   text: >-
     kawa – is a unique online store for buying coffee from around the world.
-    Well-known coffee brands at the best price, recipes for making coffee, a coffee card, your personal barista, incredible predictions.
+    Well-known coffee brands at the best price, recipes for making coffee, a coffee card, incredible predictions.
 secondscreen:
   cards:
     firstleftcard: